pjmartel/gromacs_tools/README.md

 **Multiple files:**
 - `--multi, -m`: Plot multiple XVG files on the same axes
+  - Standard mode: each file is plotted as a separate series
+  - With `--xy-correlation`: expects pairs (2D) or triplets (3D) of files
-- `--legends, -l`: Custom legend labels for multiple files (must match number of files)
+- `--legends, -l`: Custom legend labels
+  - Standard/histogram mode: must match number of files
+  - XY correlation with `--multi`: must match number of correlation sets (pairs/triplets)

 **Output:**
 - `--output, -o`: Save plot to file instead of displaying interactively